Trance-0/Fervidex-330/IBM_FSSDPC/FSSDPC_Developing_Applications_with_SQL_Databases_Django_Week_2.md

+# FSSDPC Developing Applications with SQL Databases Django Week 2
-# Using SQL in applications
+> Using SQL in applications

 Object-oriented paradigm